secured lock Secured with SHA-256 Encryption

 Minnesota follows a no-fault tort system of auto insurance.
 As we mentioned earlier, the no-fault system is designed to help you get on your feet faster in case of an accident.

-You can step out of the no-fault system to sue a third party in court if you have sustained an injury that resulted in expenses more considerable than a threshold value we discussed earlier.
+You can step out of the no-fault system to sue a third party in court if you have sustained an injury resulting in more considerable expenses than the threshold value we discussed earlier.

 What are the seat belt and car seat laws in Minnesota?

 Click it or ticket!
-Seat belts coupled with air bags are one of the most critical safety features in your car.
+Seat belts and airbags are among your car’s most critical safety features.

 In 2018, there were 2,792 motor vehicle deaths in Minnesota.